perploug/Documentation/Documentation/Reference/MacroPartials/Samples/ListAllPages.md

     @* Ensure that the Root Node has children, where the property umbracoNaviHide is not True *@
     @if (rootNode.Children.Where("umbracoNaviHide != @0", "True").Any())
     {
-        @* Get the first page in the children, where the property umbracoNaviHide is not True *@ var naviLevel = rootNode.Children.Where("umbracoNaviHide != @0", "True").First().Level;
+        @* Get the level of the first childnode, where the property umbracoNaviHide is not True *@ var naviLevel = rootNode.Children.Where("umbracoNaviHide != @0", "True").First().Level;

         @* Add in level for a CSS hook *@